Preserving Privacy and Security in Federated Learning: Use case: ZKP for backdoor defenses

 This section describes an implementation that realizes the Zero-knowledge proof component of our framework.
-Specifically, we provide a ZKP protocol that can detect backdoor attacks from users.
+Using the backdoor attack as a use case, we provide a ZKP protocol that can detect backdoor attacks from users.
 Before that, we establish some background regarding multi-party protocol (MPC) and ZKP.